Publisher Q&A: Lee Grant and Tom Williams of Timemachine Magazine

 LG & TW: Editing and curating the work of other people sometimes makes you see your own work in a different light.
 With luck you come back to your own work with a fresh, critical eye.
 But the process of editing, organising and writing often makes you energised to get back to your own work and to pursue it with renewed dedication.
 Shifting your emphasis for a time away from your own work - a kind of sensory deprivation - makes you throw yourself back into it with intensified vigour.
 And of course the magazine work can deepen your understanding of what images can do, and that influences your own creative and observational processes.

 f: What are your next steps with Timemachine?
-Where would you like it to be in 5 years?
+Where would you like it to be in five years?